 |5 credits||5 credits||5 credits||5 credits||5 credits||5 credits|

-2nd and 3rd semesters are devoted to the development of Advanced and specialised skills on current issues in the health care sector.
-Students choose their specialisation during the first semester.
+2nd and 3rd semesters are devoted to the development of advanced and specialised skills on current issues in the healthcare sector.
+You choose your specialisation during the 1st semester.
 This is done in the end of September/beginning of October.
-The students are invited to an information session, in which all the specialisations are presented, prior to their decision.
+You are invited to an information session, in which all the specialisations are presented, prior to your decision.